pettersand/builder/devlog.md

+## 18/01-24

+Implementing the saveStatus tracker, and fixing its design.

+### Worked On:
+1. SaveStatus
+    - Saves to sessionStorage
+    - Made it conditional based on context

 ## 17/01-24

 Improved my docs yesterday, and defined some handling of complex cases.
 Will start implementing the highly modular approach to program data handling today.